 Once someone completes the personlized quiz journey, show them products that match what they’re looking for.
 Sometimes you can narrow it down to just one product or service, and other times it’s helpful to recommend a few.

 The lipstick quiz we’ve been using as an example offers three shades in their results.
 This is a smart move because they don’t want to lose a potential customer if their recommendation isn’t accurate; they’re less likely to lose this customer by offering three choices.
-However, we recommend not offering more than five choices because the customer will be left with too many options, taking them right back to where they started.
+Limit choices to five or fewer to prevent overwhelming customers and bringing them back to square one.

 There are many benefits to personalized recommendations, not least of which is increased sales.
 On average, a personalized recommendation sells 369% more product than a generic one, and that’s because creating unique journeys helps businesses understand what people are looking for.
 They no longer have to guess.